-A warrant allows police to enter a premises without the owner's permission to search and obtain evidence.
-Police can search beyond the scope of the warrant to ensure their own safety and the safety of others, to prevent the destruction of evidence, or find more evidence based on what is plainly visible.
+A warrant allows police to enter a premise without the owner's permission to search and obtain evidence.
+Police can search beyond the scope of the warrant to ensure their own safety and the safety of others, to prevent the destruction of evidence, or find more evidence-based on what is plainly visible.

 Can a landlord or roommate give permission to search my property?

 In general, those in charge of a property have the property to give such permission to police.
-Police can also search any property the want if they feel the search is an emergency.
+Police can also search for any property they want if they feel the search is an emergency.